jdengoh/jdengoh/README.md

 <br>

-I am currently interning at Syanpse as a **Fullstack Developer Integrating AI into Public Healthcare**.
+I am currently interning at Syanpxe as a **Fullstack Developer Integrating AI into Public Healthcare**.
 </div>

 <div align="center">